kini/cs429-lab0/README.md

 distributed version control system.

-Create an empty folder somewhere in your Linux system, go to it (with `cd`), and run the following command:
+Create an empty folder somewhere in your Linux system, go to it (with `cd`) and clone this git repository:

+    $ cd /path/to/some/directory/you/have/made
     $ git clone https://github.com/kini/cs429-lab0 ./

 Then all the files you need for this lab will be downloaded into the directory.
-If I make further changes to this lab in the future and you wish to update your local copy, you can use the following command:
+If I make further changes to this lab in the future and you wish to update your local copy, you can use the following command from inside the directory:

     $ git pull